kooparse/zalgebra/README.md

-cross | Construct the cross product (as vector) from two vectors (only for vec3) dot | Return the dot product between two vectors lerp | Linearly interpolates between two vectors
+cross | Construct the cross product (as vector) from two vectors (only for vec3) dot | Return the dot product between two vectors lerp | Linearly interpolates between two vectors min | Construct vector from the min components between two vectors max | Construct vector from the min components between two vectors

 ### Matrices
 Note: All matrices are column-major.